modabas/ModEndpoints/README.md

 ---

-## 📊 Performance {#Performance}
+## 📊 Performance

 Under load tests with 100 virtual users:
 - MinimalEndpoints perform nearly the same (~1-2%) as Minimal APIs,
-- WebResultEndpoints introduce a slight overhead (~2-3%) compared to Minimal APIs in terms of requests per second.
+- WebResultEndpoints introduce a slight overhead (~2-4%) compared to Minimal APIs in terms of requests per second.

 Test web apis perform only in-process operations like resolving dependency, validating input, calling local methods with no network or disk I/O.